What the hare said to the tortoise – a tale of communication skills

 On the other hand, the tortoise method of communication takes a completely different approach.

-In Aesop’s fable, the tortoise knew where the finishing line was, but he wasn’t concerned about how or when the hare was going to get there.
-He had the self-assurance to stick to his own guns and get there at his own speed, following his own well thought out strategy.
+In Aesop’s fable, the tortoise knew where the finishing line was, but it wasn’t concerned about how or when the hare was going to get there.
+It had the self-assurance to stick to its own guns and get there at its own speed, following its own well thought out strategy.

-Translating that into communication style, a measured and well thought out approach to communication always comes across far better than having your ears bulldozed.
-Many of the world’s great speakers are able to communicate in a way that sounds natural, confident and self-assured, allowing them to portray the message that they really want to get across to their audience.
+Translating that into communication style, a measured and well thought out approach to communication always comes across far better than bulldozing your audience’s ears.
+Many of the world’s greatest speakers are able to communicate in a way that sounds natural, confident and self-assured, because they have worked long and hard at practising and refining it, allowing them to portray the message that they really want to get across to their audience.

-In turn, that communication style is more likely to make a listener trust the speaker and in turn, facilitate a more natural & honest conversation and better relationships.
+In turn, that communication style is more likely to make a listener trust the speaker and in turn, facilitate a more natural and honest conversation – and in turn, better relationships.

 Talking is only part of communication